carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.ColorConverter<a name="carla.ColorConverter"></a> <sub><sup>_class_</sup></sub>
-Defines the color converter options.
+Class that defines the color converter options.

 <h3>Instance Variables</h3>
 - <a name="carla.ColorConverter.Raw"></a>**<font color="#f8805a">Raw</font>**